davidmoten/big-sorter/README.md

   .count();
 ```

+A test was made sorting 10m random integers in a text file (one per line).
+Using the first method the runtime was 36s and the second more efficient method took 5.1s.

 ### Example for sorting CSV
 Note that for sorting CSV you need to add the *commons-csv* dependency (see [Gettting started](#getting-started)).